tercen/min_max_operator/README.md

-# max operator
+# Min and Max

 ##### Description

-`max` operator returns the maximum of a set of data points.
+The operator returns the minimum and maximum values of a set of data points.

 ##### Usage